Rules Related To 'filesystem'

 Description

 Files containing sensitive informations should be protected by restrictive permissions.
-Most of the time, there is no need that these files need to bei read by any non-root user.
+Most of the time, there is no need that these files need to be read by any non-root user.
 Check that "permissions.local" file contains the correct permissions rules with the following command:

 # grep -i audit /etc/permissions.local